Sam Miller Mar 22, 2017

 The Land Program component of CE3 involves the application of quantitative and qualitative tools to promote improved land use planning, resource use efficiencies, minimization of waste, resource conservation, and improved communication and implementation of these strategies.
 Specializations of the Land Team include planning in Appalachia’s local communities, natural resource management, floodplain management, emergency planning and disaster recovery, open space and recreation planning, building and infrastructure reuse, using GIS as a planning tool and “comprehensive” planning.
 Comprehensive planning may include a suite of services such as:

 Land use planning involves an understanding of a place, its people, natural resources, economy, history, and the built environment.
 The faculty and staff at CE3 believe that the best way to improve a place is through a deep and full understanding of it.
 CE3 has the assessment tools needed for resource management and land planning to do just that.
 The recommendations provided by our teams are based on sound research and intended to be manageable for local governments and all of our clients.

-Director of Energy and Environmental Programs
+Interim Director of Environmental Programs

 Ohio University Voinovich School

 The U.S. Department of Energy former Portsmouth Gaseous Diffusion Plant (PORTS) near Piketon, Ohio has been an important economic player in the Pike, Scioto, Ross, and Jackson County region for many decades.
 As the decommissioning and decontamination process continues at the PORTS site, it is expected that this transition period will lead to further changes in the region’s socio-economic profile.
 The extent to which decision-makers can minimize transitional stress and maximize the economic prospects for the region hinges greatly upon the cleanup and transfer of the PORTS site and site assets for other economic use.